OpenInstructions/catalog/CONTRIBUTING.md

 Thank you for your interest in contributing!
 This guide will help you understand how to add or improve instructions in the catalog.

+## License and Branding

+While the codebase is MIT-licensed, please note that the 'OpenInstructions' name and branding are reserved for this project and its official derivatives.
+Unauthorized use of this name for other projects is not permitted.

 ## Quick Start

 1. **Fork**: Start by forking `https://github.com/OpenInstructions/catalog`